eduardojaime/COMP3033WebFrameworksAndAPIs/lesson04/README.md

     - Create globals.js
     - Create a JSON object called configuration than will contain key value pairs
         - Go back to mongodb.com
-        - Navigate to Clusters > Connect > Connect from your App to view the connetion string
+        - Navigate to Clusters > Connect > Connect from your App to view the connection string
         - Add new key called db with value set as your Mongo DB connection string
         - Remember to replace <password> with your real password
     - Export this object